-The speaker of Paramahansa Yogananda's "Eternity" craves knowledge about the origin of life on earth, and he poses the question to his Belovèd Creator if ever the day will come that he will attain that knowledge.
+The speaker of Paramahansa Yogananda's "Eternity" from Songs of the Soul craves knowledge about the origin of life on earth, and he poses the question to his Belovèd Creator if ever the day will come that he will attain that knowledge.

 Oh, will that day arrive

 When I shall ceaselessly ask – yea, drive

 Unshaken ‘neath the trampling current. . . .

 (Please note: The poem in its entirety may be found in Paramahansa Yogananda's Songs of the Soul, published by Self-Realization Fellowship, Los Angeles, CA, 1983 and 2014 printings.)

 The speaker entertains the strong wish to grasp the Cosmic Hand that crafts all things and guides all events.
 He desires no less than unity with his Divine Creator.
 He begins by expressing his wondering if that day will come that he can, in fact, know what his Creator knows.

 First Movement: Wondering if the Day of Knowing Will Come

 Addressing the Divine Reality, the speaker queries as he wonders if he will ever attain the understanding about his environment that he wishes to possess.
 He admits to God that he has been "ceaselessly" putting into his Creator's ear these "eternal questions."

 The speaker wishes to know if he will ever be able to stop that questioning.
 And there is only solution to his stopping; he would have to receive the answers he seeks.
 He is determined to have such answers, and from his insistence readers/listens become aware that this speaker will never be satisfied until he gets them.